Fort Ashby |

 (1756 - 1758), Taylor

 A VA colonial militia stockaded fort, also known as Capt.
-Thomas Waggoner's Lower Fort, located on the east-side of the South Potomac River.
-It was three miles north of Harness' Fort, and four and one-half miles south of Fort Holland.
+Thomas Waggoner's Lower Fort, located on the east side of the South Potomac River.
+It was three miles north of Harness' Fort, and four and one-half miles south of Holland's Fort.

 (1755 - 1760's), near Taylor

 A settlers' fortified home located on the South Fork South Potomac River east of town, about two miles south of Moorefield.

 The remnants of Confederate trenchworks are located in Olivet Cemetery on Cemetery Hill (192 Olivet Drive).
 Union troops were camped here in September 1863 when overrun by a Confederate attack.

 (1754), near Cunningham